CZECH SUMMER SCHOOL ON

 BEHAVIORAL ECONOMICS

-The course runs daily from July 21 (Monday) to July 26 (Saturday) from 9:30 to 18:30 at the University of New York in Prague.
-A lunch break is scheduled from 12:00 to 13:00, and a snack break from 15:30 to 16:00.
+The course runs daily from July 20 (Monday) to July 25 (Saturday) from 9:00 to 18:00 at the University of New York in Prague.
+A lunch break is scheduled from 11:30 to 12:30, and a snack break is scheduled from 15:00 to 15:30.
 Light refreshments, including coffee, are provided throughout the day.
-Each day concludes with dinner and an evening program, such as a Vltava riverboat trip or bowling.
+Each day concludes with an evening program, such as a Vltava riverboat trip or bowling.

 Academic Program